 Mandatory Commercial Recycling

-Businesses generate nearly 70% of the solid waste in California*.
-In October 2010, Beaumont City Council approved an ordinance (Municipal Code Chapter 8.12) which requires recycling, including food waste, at all commercial businesses.
+According to 2008 Statewide Waste Characterization data, the commercial sector generates nearly three fourths of the solid waste in California.
+In June 2019, Beaumont City Council approved an ordinance (Municipal Code Chapter 8.12) which requires mandatory recycling, including food waste, at all commercial businesses.

 The purpose of this Chapter is to establish requirements for the recycling of recyclable materials generated from commercial facilities.
 These requirements are intended to increase the diversion of recyclable materials from landfills, conserve capacity and extend the useful life of landfills utilized by the City, reduce greenhouse gas emissions, and avoid the potential financial and other consequences to the City of failing to meet State law diversion requirements.

-The State of CA also requires businesses and multifamily complexes of five or more units that generate a specified amount of waste materials, to maintain recycling and organics recycling programs.
+The State of California also requires businesses and multifamily complexes (five or more units) that generate a specified amount of waste materials, to maintain recycling and organics recycling programs.
 Organic waste means food waste, green waste, landscape and pruning waste, nonhazardous wood waste, and food-soiled paper waste mixed in with food waste.
 These requirements are designed to move California to its statewide goal of a 75% recycling rate, including a reduction in the level of organic waste disposal by 50% from its current levels.

 - Owners, landlords, tenants and occupants of commercial facilities, jointly or severally, shall recycle recyclable materials and organic materials, such as food waste, by depositing the same in recycling containers provided by the City’s designated recyclable materials waste hauler.